Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 * Insert:
 No including id but including other columns, the syntax acts as insert to add the record at the last row, and id number is incremented sequentially by default.
 If no including one of other clumns, it reports an error: Field xxx doesn't have a default value.
 * To update one of colunms:
-For example, `insert into students (id, class_id, name, gender, score) values(10, 2, 'kk', 'M', 60) on duplicate key update score=50;` only update one of columns.
+For example, `insert into students (id, class_id, name, gender, score) value (10, 2, 'kk', 'M', 60) on duplicate key update score=50;` to  update one of columns only.

 #### Insert or Ignore
 Use`INSERT IGNORE INTO <table name> (string1, string2, ...)
 VALUES (value1, value2, ...) to mean if the record exists to ignore it direactly.